 Food stylist, chef and cookery book writer Alice Hart offers a menu of simple yet imaginative dishes that will set the tone for a relaxed day with family and friends.

-See more recipe ideas in our entertaining section
+See more recipes in our entertaining section.

-Cook the ham in advance, so you only need to glaze it; if you have freezer space, make a clutch of baked Alaskas the day before and keep frozen until needed; bake the gorgonzola biscuits a few hours ahead, so they need only be topped with extra cheese and quince paste just before serving.
+Cook the ham in advance, so you only need to glaze it; if you have freezer space, make a clutch of baked Alaskas the day before and keep frozen until needed; bake the Gorgonzola biscuits a few hours ahead, so they need only be topped with extra cheese and quince paste just before serving.